Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 I’ve been incorporating the Yoto player into our daily rhythms and homeschool and it’s such a cool tool we’ve been able to add to our home.

-My 7 year old listens to his player as he falls asleep at night (he’s not dependent on it for sleep, so I’m ok with this) and when he wakes up in the morning (he typically wakes up an hour before he’s allowed to come out of his room in the morning, so he listens to it and plays quietly in his room while he waits).
+My 7 year old listens to his player for about an hour before he goes to sleep at night (he’s not dependent on it for sleep, so I’m ok with this) and when he wakes up in the morning (he typically wakes up an hour before he’s allowed to come out of his room in the morning, so he listens to it and plays quietly in his room while he waits).
 You can put volume limits on the Yoto and I have it set to only play during daytime hours so he doesn’t stay up too late or wake up extra early to listen to it ;)

 My kids carry them around with them all day long and listen to books while they play.
 They also love to bring them in the car on long car rides.

-My 7, 5, and 3 year old listen to a Yoto during their separate rest times and my 2 year old listens to it during her independent playtime
+My older kids listen to their Yotos during their separate rest times and my 2 year old listens to it during her independent playtime

 What age is the Yoto best for?

-Our 7, 5, 4, and almost 2 year old all love the Yoto player.
+Our 7, 6, 4, and 2 year old all love the Yoto player.
 I know we’ll use them for years to come.
 I don’t anticipate an age where they will grow out of them (especially since smartphones aren’t in their futures ;).
-Our youngest turns 2 next month and we ordered a Yoto for her birthday gift.

 Does each child need their own?